-A professional development program for women seeking an immersive international experience into the cultures and challenges of the country of cultural origin and/or countries of those most impacted by the U.S..
-As female leadership grows Heritage aims to be a platform where women can grow their international network while reflecting on their identity.
+A personal and professional development program for women seeking an immersive international experience into the cultures and challenges of the country of cultural heritage.
+As female leadership grows Heritage aims to be a platform where women can grow their international collaboration while reflecting on their identity.
 The program was developed in response to two main interests: 1) womens’ loss of cultural knowledge and their interest to regain it and 2) cultural understanding between resource providers and the communities they serve.

 Through honest discussions with women leaders at all levels, Heritage introduces participants to traditions, cultural norms, governmental structures, leadership practices and current challenges faced by the host country’s communities.